History of Helen Mirren in Timeline

 In the Frame: My Life in Words and Pictures

-On September 16, 2007, Helen Mirren won another Emmy Award for her role in Prime Suspect: The Final Act on PBS.
+On September 16, 2007, Helen Mirren won an Emmy Award for her role in Prime Suspect: The Final Act on PBS.

 Loading Video...

-In 2007, Helen Mirren claimed that Michael Winner had treated her "like a piece of meat" at a casting call in 1964.
+In 2007, Helen Mirren stated that director Michael Winner treated her "like a piece of meat" during a casting call in 1964.

-2008: Revelation of Date Rape and Past Drug Use
+2008: Revelations about Date Rape and Drug Use

-In a 2008 interview with GQ, Helen Mirren revealed she was date raped as a student and had used cocaine at parties until the 1980s, stopping after learning about Klaus Barbie's involvement in cocaine dealing.
+In 2008, Helen Mirren revealed in an interview with GQ that she was date raped as a student and had used cocaine at parties until the 1980s, stopping after learning about Klaus Barbie's involvement in cocaine dealing.

 January 2009: Top 10 British Actresses